o3de/o3de.org/content/docs/userguide/assets/processor.md

 ---
-description: ' Use &asset-processor; in &ALYlong; to detect and process new or modified asset files. '
+description: ' Use Asset Processor in Amazon Lumberyard to detect and process new or modified asset files. '
-title: Using &asset-processor;
+title: Using Asset Processor
 ---
 # Using Asset Processor {#asset-pipeline-processor}